camunda/connectors/README.md

 [![CI](https://github.com/camunda/connectors-bundle/actions/workflows/CI.yml/badge.svg)](https://github.com/camunda/connectors-bundle/actions/workflows/CI.yml)

-The connectors bundle contains all out of the box connectors for Camunda 8.
+The Connectors Bundle contains all out-of-the-box Connectors for Camunda 8.
 It's an easy way to try them out in your local setup or in k8s.

 The bundle contains the following components